paragliding training center

 A 10mm deep socket must be used when re-installing the screws.
 The cooling fan spins at 9K+ RPM and the screws must be properly torqued.

 Here is a permanent way to be able to re-use the screws.
 Average mechanical skills and the knowledge of how to drill and tap a hole are needed.
-Google the Internet for detailed instructions on how to do this.
+Search the Internet for detailed instructions on how to do this.

 1. Use the Dremel tool with a small grinding stone to remove the peened tops of the screws just down to the top of the washer.
 You can also use a small file to do this.
 Do not grind the washer!